KentFletcher/stone-portfolio/README.md

 # stone-portfolio
-place to show off stonework jobs that I have done
+A place to show off stonework jobs that I have done.

+## Installed Lightbox- by Lokesh Dhakar from [here](https://lokeshdhakar.com/projects/lightbox2/)